dylanbeeber/crispRdesignR/README.md

 ##### crispRdesignRUI

 The graphic interface can be activated by entering `crispRdesignRUI()` into the console.
 Be sure that the shiny package is installed and activated.

+Note: Genomes must be installed and activated before they can be used in the shiny app.

 ##### sgRNA Design